-In a 3-week placebo-controlled trial, 170 patients with bipolar mania (YMRS \geq 20) were randomized to receive quetiapine tablet or placebo as adjunct treatment to lithium or divalproex.
+In this 3-week placebo-controlled trial, 170 patients with bipolar mania (YMRS ≥20) were randomized to receive quetiapine or placebo as adjunct treatment to lithium or divalproex.
 Patients may or may not have received an adequate treatment course of lithium or divalproex prior to randomization.
-Quetiapine tablet was superior to placebo when added to lithium or divalproex alone in the reduction of YMRS total score.
-The majority of patients in this trial taking quetiapine tablet were dosed in a range between 400 mg/day and 800 mg/day (study 4 in Table 27).
+Quetiapine was superior to placebo when added to lithium or divalproex alone in the reduction of YMRS total score (study 3 in Table 20).